 Another way of mitigating against soaring LTD costs is by incorporating a Disability Management service to assist in helping to get the employee back to work sooner and often before the employee makes an LTD claim.

 Your employee benefit plan can help save your company money and put more real dollars into your employees’ pockets.

-These are a few of the ideas, that will help to modernize your benefit plan, saving the company money and will make your employees happier in the process.
+These are a few of the ideas that will help to modernize your benefit plan, saving the company money and will make your employees happier in the process.
 This can be set up by employee class and/or by tenure.

 Strategy 4: Communication of Compensation Value

 Do your employees know the total compensation package that you are providing them?
 In the past, an employee would be handed a benefits booklet at enrolment.
 Today, the best practice is issuing all your employees a Total Rewards Statement.
 They will understand all the costs that the employer contributes on behalf of the employee over the course of the year.
 The employee will soon see that the amount the employee sees on his/her payslip isn’t reflective of the costs incurred by the employer.
-Communicating what the cost of a benefit plan is to an employee gives a greater sense of the real dollars involved in sustaining it.
+Communicating the cost of a benefit plan to an employee gives a greater sense of the real dollars involved in sustaining it.